Multi-Armed Bandits for Intelligent Tutoring Systems: Conclusions and Future Work

+Even if our results show that a model might not be the best thing to do when the goal is personalization, the use of accurate methods for learning models, specially the ones using parameters such as \citeN{gonzalez2014general} and \citeN{dhanani2014parameters}, needs still to be better evaluated.
+A promising approach will consist in using models to bootstrap teaching strategies and then using MABs to personalize to each individual student.

-In the future we should rely of more state-of-the-art MAB bandits \cite{bubeck2012MAB}.
-Possibilities are the use of contextual bandits to take into account the current state of the student and the possible parameters available and linear bandits to consider more complicated relations between the parameters.
+Exploration of further MAB techniques has also to be considered, see \citeN{bubeck2012MAB} for a survey.
+Possibilities are the use of contextual bandits to take into account the current state of the student and the possible parameters available, and linear bandits to consider more complicated relations between the parameters.
 A design choice we made was to separate the different parameters into different bandits.
 This corresponds to consider a factorization on the parameters that is not commonly used.
 A careful study on the properties of such system will be necessary.

+Another interesting direction would be to exploit the clustering that our algorithm implicitly produces in the teaching sequences.
+We could transfer information from one student to another based on similarities detected at runtime.
+Methods to exploit transfer in multi-armed-bandits have recently been introduced \cite{Azar13TransferMAB}.

+A final point is that we are choosing exercises based on the estimated (recent) past learning progress, and if we know which exercise is next in terms of complexity then we can use that one.
+This information, if correct, allows the MAB to propose the more complex exercises without requiring to estimate their value first.
+It also results in a sequence of exercises that is more natural and has less switches between exercises.